VelpuriVineela/Geekster-Assignments/Major_Project_Grid_Magzine/README.md

 These media queries ensure that the magazine UI looks good and functions well on various devices and screen sizes.

-This README provides a comprehensive guide to the structure and styling of the Magazine UI's HTML and CSS code.
-It serves as a valuable reference for developers working on or maintaining the codebase.

 Hosted Link: https://velpurivineela.github.io/Geekster-Assignments/Major_Project_Grid_Magzine/index.html